 The popular 1p challenge and reviser 1p challenge are still popular with money bloggers like Halimah from Koody.co.
-For the 1p challenge, you start at the beginning of the year, and save 1p on day 1, 2p on day 2, 3p on day 3 and so on.
+For the 1p challenge, you start at the beginning of the year and save 1p on day 1, 2p on day 2, 3p on day 3 and so on.
 After 365 days, you could end up saving over £650.
 The reverse 1p challenge is the same thing in reverse.
-She uses Monzo automates this and you can start at any point during the year, ideally the start is the best.
+She uses Monzo to automate this and you can start at any point during the year, ideally, the start is the best.

 £5,000 savings challenge